LIVER features, location, structures,blood supply, and it's function

 Features

-The liver is a large, solid, gland situated in the right
+The liver is a large, solid, gland situated in the rightupper quadrant of the abdominal cavity.
+In the living

 subject, the liver is reddish brown in colour, soft in